rashiq/mcbroken-archive/README.md

 Mirror of [this repository](https://github.com/MrFlynn/mcbroken-archive).

-# How do I list all revisions of the `mcbroken.json` file?
+# How do I get historical data?

-If you want to find history information of ice cream machine failures you can dump all past versions of the `mcbroken.json` file with the `list-revisions.sh` script.
+If you want to find historical data of ice cream machine failures you can dump all past reversions of the `mcbroken.json` file with the `list-revisions.sh` script.

 ```
 $ ./list-revisions.sh mcbroken.json